abdulahshoaib/os/content/File Operations.md

 ### fgets()
-Reads a string from a file, stopping at newline or EOF.
+Reads a string from a file, stopping at newline or EOF

 ```c
 char *fgets(char *str, int n, FILE *stream);